 Before sending your first page notification, make sure you have the following in place.

-• The notification checkbox is not selected by default.
-You must check it each time you want to notify users.
+- The notification dropdown is set to No one by default.
+You must select a different option each time you want to notify users.

-🗒️ Note: If your page is shared with your entire organization, the notification will go to all organization members.
+🗒️ Note: For pages shared with your entire organization, who receives a notification depends on which roles are assigned.
+If the entire organization is set as an editor, both Editors only and All users with access will reach all organization members.
 If a user belongs to both the organization and a specific group that also has access to the page, they will receive one notification only, not two.

 4. How to send a notification when publishing a page